 Now the gases can be a bit of a worry at times, especially if silent and deadly, or odourless but noisy!!

 But the good news is that eating these ‘resistant starches’ is definitely worth it as the end-product SCFA’s are vital for the proper function of intestinal cells; and your health.
 In fact, a low production of these have been linked to poor health and disease.

 … “the low fiber and high fat content characteristic of the western diet fundamentally changes the gut microbiome, resulting in deficient production of immunomodulatory metabolites, particularly SCFAs” .In fact the average person only gets about a quarter of the resistant starch needed for health.

 Now remember there are 100 trillion cells in the body and 90 trillion are gut microbes and to keep these gut microbes healthy and functioning you need to feed them!

 THE 4-TYPES OF RESISTANT STARCH

-Then… there are changes to type of Starch depending on whether it has been cooked or cooled and then others depend on how ripe it is E.g. A green unripened banana is full of Resistant Starch, but when it turns yellow and ripens it turns into a regular starch.
+Then… there are changes to type of Resistant Starch depending on whether it has been cooked or cooled and then others depend on how ripe it is E.g. A green unripe banana is full of Resistant Starch, but when it turns yellow and ripens it turns into a regular starch.

 - RS1: Found in seeds, grains, beans and legumes.
 It resists digestion because it’s firmly bound within the cell wall of the plant making it physically inaccessible